durovsky/bin_pose_emulator/README.md

 # bin_pose_emulator

 Generator of random bin poses.
 It provides */bin_pose* service which returns a combination of 3 Poses - **Grasp Point**, **Approach Point** and **Deapproach point**.
 The Grasp point is located at a random pose in predefined Virtual Bin.
-The Approach point is located at the normal vector given by Grasp Point orientation and the Deapproach point is located right above the Ggrasp point.
+The Approach point is located at the normal vector given by Grasp Point orientation and the Deapproach point is located right above the Grasp point.

 ###Usage